-2.3.5 O'Hanrahan Bridge The Quay Mini Roundabout Junction
+1.8.6 O'Hanrahan Bridge The Quay Mini Roundabout Junction

-The general arrangement of the O'Hanrahan Bridge The Quay Mini Roundabout Junction currently requires large commercial vehicles to either mount the near side kerb or take a wide turn into the opposing traffic lane to perform a left turn movement onto O'Hanrahan Bridge.
+The general arrangement of the O'Hanrahan Bridge Mini Roundabout Junction on the eastern end of the bridge The Quay Mini Roundabout Junction currently requires large commercial vehicles to either mount the near side kerb or take a wide turn into the opposing traffic lane to perform a left turn movement onto O'Hanrahan Bridge.

-It is proposed to modify the proposed O'Hanrahan Bridge The Quay Mini Roundabout Junction to increase the safety of vulnerable road users on the new proposed active travel facilities by easing the movement of commercial vehicles at the junction.
+It is proposed to modify the existing O'Hanrahan Bridge The Quay Mini Roundabout Junction to improve safety of vulnerable road users on the new proposed active travel facilities by easing the movement of commercial vehicles at the junction.
 This will be achieved by removing the median traffic island approaching the mini roundabout on The Quay and building out the road edge with road marking and frangible bollards.

-2.3.6 Drainage
+1.8.7 Drainage